Lizzie Halliday: Press coverage

 While she was in jail, Lizzie received national attention, with one sensational story after another appearing across the country in tabloid newspapers.
 The New York World portrayed Lizzie's case as "unprecedented and almost without parallel in the annals of crime".
 She was also covered by the World's Nellie Bly, who eventually managed to get an interview with Lizzie in which she revealed her previous marriages, facts Bly was able to confirm.
 Another useful source for reporters was Robert Halliday, Paul Halliday's son.
 The Sullivan County Sheriff started a new round of speculation when he told the press that Lizzie was probably connected to the Jack the Ripper murders, although no connection was ever made.
+Robert Halliday similarly told reporters that Lizzie's crimes and the Ripper murders were "very similar," and provided a detailed account of her history of violent spells, prior asylum commitments, and the sequence of arsons on the Halliday farm, including the fire in which Paul's disabled son John perished.

 The revelation that she had been married five times before she wed Paul Halliday, that two of her husbands had died less than a year after their weddings and that Lizzie had tried to poison a third led the press to speculate that she was responsible for at least six deaths.
 "Whether these men died natural deaths or were murdered is not known", The New York Times noted in June 1894.
 Lizzie also made a claim (confided to Robert Halliday) that she had killed a husband in Belfast, but had managed to conceal the crime.